jonamadk/DAAV-Exercises/README.md

 # DAAV-Exercises
-The repo for analytics and visualization class exercises.
+This repo holds the data analytics and visualization class exercises.